elsa-ng/programmingPP/03_try1_io/README.md

 5. Read the input and store it into a variable of type `int`
 6. Output the results of the same operations and note the differences

-#### Side Note:
+**Side Note:**
 Square root function is not defined for variable of type `int`, so do remainder/modulous instead.
+Similarly, the remainder/modulous function is not defined for variable of type `double`.